 Needless to say the bear and I fancied a pint and we stopped off at Crediton on the return journey, which looked a big enough place to have more than one pub.
 It is an old town which grew up with the woollen industry, though today it is principally a commuter town for Exeter.
 We climbed the main road into town and found the Mitre – a basic boozer with a decent beer garden and an equally decent pint.
 From there we caught a bus into Exeter and treated ourselves to a very late lunch in a Wetherspoons – we know how to live (10).

 (9) The Berney Arms closed in 2015.
 There is a campaign to reopen the pub and planning permission to convert it to a dwelling has been refused.
 Info from www.berneyarms.co.uk .

-(10) Alternatives to the Portsmouth Arms would be to continue into Barnstaple where there are a selection of pubs.
+(10) Check current opening hours for the Portsmouth Arms, Burrington at www.whatpub.com .
+Alternatives are to continue into Barnstaple where there are a selection of pubs.
 The Beer Engine next to Newton St Cyres station also looks excellent.
 Train times may not allow a short visit but there are plenty of buses on the Exeter – Crediton route, which stop in the village about ten minutes walk form the pub.-

 1 Devon and Cornwall main line: Exeter St Davids – Plymouth – Penzance